Online data storage provider Box's shares soar in debut

-Box's shares, which priced at $14, hit a high of $24.72 in morning trading on the New York Stock Exchange on Friday, valuing the company at nearly $3 billion (2 billion pounds).
+Box's shares, which priced at $14, hit a high of $24.72 in morning trading on the New York Stock Exchange on Friday, valuing the company at nearly $3 billion.

 U.S. IPOs, which have been on a tear since 2013, raised more than $93 billion last year, the most since 2000.